CMU-cabot/cabot/cabot_debug/README.md

 # cabot_debug package (ROS1)

-debug utilities for logging output of command to check CPU/GPU status like `top`, `nvidia-smi dmon`
+debug utilities for logging output of commands to check CPU/GPU status like `top` and `nvidia-smi dmon`

 ## command_logger.py